inm2/BigDataCup2021/README.md

 # BigDataCup2021
-This is the repository for my competition entry.
+This is the repository for my competition entry of the [Big Data Cup 2021](https://www.stathletes.com/big-data-cup/).
 I used a Poisson Generalized Linear Model and K-Nearest Neighbors to show how actions after a takeaway in hockey can be modeled.

 For more information, please read my paper: [Poisson GLM Takeaways](https://github.com/inm2/BigDataCup2021/blob/main/How%20Do%20Takeaways%20Lead%20To%20Goals.pdf)